 - ¼ teaspoon green cardamom powder

-- Hung yogurt is nothing but yogurt tied up in a cheesecloth/muslin and hung for 30-40 minutes to let its water drain.
+- Hung yogurt is yogurt tied up in a cheesecloth/muslin and hung fort least 30-40 minutes to let its moisture drain.
+Greek yogurt is a close substitute.